jadfayyad/ELBOW_EXOSKELETON_CONTROL/README.md

 The exoskeleton system consists of:

-* Electric motor with transmission
+* Direct drive of the joint using Electromechanical transmission
-* Encoder for position feedback
+* 2 embedded sensors
 * Phase current sensing
-* Embedded control system
+* Magentic digital encoder

 Control structure: